ingo/ingo.github.io/_recipes/ras_el_hanout.md

 title: Ras el Hanout
 ---

-Its name translates from Arabic as "head of the shop" because all the best spices go into it!Ras el Hanout is a North African Spice mix that is pungent and earthy with a balance of sweet and bitter elements, as well as floral notes.
+Ras el Hanout is a North African Spice mix that is pungent and earthy with a balance of sweet and bitter elements, as well as floral notes.
 Its name translates from Arabic as "head of the shop" because all the best spices go into it!

 ### Ingredients